follnoob/pyed/README.md

 ## Installation

 You need to install Python3 and [wxPython Phoenix](https://github.com/wxWidgets/Phoenix) as requirements.
-You can find an installation guid for Phoenix [here](https://wiki.wxpython.org/How%20to%20install%20wxPython#Installing_wxPython-Phoenix_using_pip)
+You can find an installation guide for Phoenix [here](https://wiki.wxpython.org/How%20to%20install%20wxPython#Installing_wxPython-Phoenix_using_pip)

 To install this package run